 § 5-68.1-6.
 Licensing by training and examination.

-(a) Any individual desiring to become a licensed radiologic technologist shall make application to the board on a written form and in the manner that the board prescribes, shall pay all the required application fees and shall furnish evidence to the board that the applicant:
+(a) Any individual desiring to become a licensed radiologic technologist shall make application to the board on a written form and in the manner that the board prescribes; shall pay all the required application fees; and shall furnish evidence to the board that the applicant:

-(1) Has successfully completed a training program approved by the board;
+(1) Has successfully completed a training program approved by the board; and

 (b) Graduate practice.
 Any graduate of a training program approved by the board who has filed a completed application (including all documents except for examination scores) for licensing shall be recognized, upon receiving a receipt from the director, as a graduate technologist for a period not to exceed ninety (90) days from the date on the application fee receipt.